unicef/project-connect-daily-check-app/README.md

 GigaMeter is a client desktop application that can be installed on Windows that automatically measures the internet upload and download speed of a network using minimal data.
 The App is automatically scheduled to run four internet speed tests daily.
 The first test runs within 15 minutes of the device being turned on, while the remaining three runs in the following time slots of the user's machine - 8 am to 12 pm, 12 pm to 4 pm, 4 pm to 8 pm.

 It can be installed on a user device (such as a computer or laptop) and configured easily to send daily internet connectivity information to a database.
-It utilizes the Network Diagnostic Tool (NDT), developed and maintained by Internet 2 and hosted by Measurement Lab (M-Lab).
+It utilizes the Network Diagnostic Tool (NDT) protocol which is developed, maintained and hosted by Measurement Lab (M-Lab).

 Giga uses GigaMeter to measure school connectivity, sending daily internet connectivity information to Giga Maps, helping Giga create an accurate picture of a school’s network quality over time.
 It was developed in partnership with Ericsson.